Auto-Vocabulary Semantic Segmentation: Method

-where $C_k$ is the set of $k$ clusters and $\mu_i$ are the cluster centroids.
-Running the clustering procedure with two unique values for $k$ on two different image resolutions results in four different cluster assignments. \paragraph{Cross-clustering Consistency.} Each run of $k$-means clustering labels its clusters independently from others, yielding a correspondence issue between clusters across runs.
-To resolve this, we relabel the cluster indices to a common reference frame with the following steps: \begin{enumerate} \item We pick the set of clusters with the most clusters after $k$-means as a reference set \( S \).
-This is not necessarily the set with highest initial k, because some clusters can become empty during the $k$-means iterations.
-The reference set determines the indices used for all other sets of clusters \( \mathcal{C} \), each with its number of clusters denoted by \( |C_i| \):

-\item Sets of clusters are aligned to the reference set using Hungarian matching~\cite{hungarianmatching}.
-Given the reference set \( S \) and another set of clusters \( C \), we calculate pairwise IoU (Intersection over Union) between the clusters from \( R \) and \( C \).
+where $C^R_k$ is the set of $k$ clusters for resolution $R$ and $\mu_j$ are the cluster centroids.
+Running the clustering procedure with $k \in \{2,\ldots,8\}$ on two different image resolutions results in 14 unique cluster assignments.

+\boldparagraph{Cross-clustering Consistency.} Each run of $k$-means clustering labels its clusters independently from others, yielding a correspondence mismatch between clusters across runs.
+To resolve this, we relabel the cluster indices to a common reference frame with the following steps:\\ \boldparagraph{1.} Select $C$ with the most clusters after $k$-means as a reference set \( S \).
+As some clusters end up empty during the $k$-means iterations, this is not always the set with highest initial $k$.
+The reference set determines the indices used for all other sets of clusters \( \mathcal{C} \), each with its number of clusters denoted by \( |C_i| \): \boldparagraph{2.} Sets of clusters are aligned to the reference set using Hungarian matching~\cite{hungarianmatching}.
+We calculate pairwise Intersection over Union (IoU) between the clusters from \( S \) and \( C \).
 Then, each cluster from \( C \) is assigned a new index, matching the cluster with the highest IoU from \( S \):

-\item With the labeled sets of clusters, we assign a probability distribution over the clusters to each image patch.
-For a given patch $p$, let $L(p) = \{L_{1}(p), L_{2}(p), \ldots, L_{m}(p)\}$ be the set of labels assigned to $p$ by the $m$ different sets of clusters.
-The probability $P(n|p)$ of $p$ being assigned to a particular cluster $n$ is defined as the relative frequency of $n$ among labels $L(p)$: \